hpcleuven/VscDocumentation/source/software/singularity.rst

 Can I run containers on the HPC systems?
 ========================================

-The best-known container implementation is doubtlessly `docker`_.
+The best-known container implementation is doubtlessly `Docker`_.
 However, due to security concerns HPC sites typically don't allow users to run Docker containers.

 Fortunately, `Singularity`_ addresses container related security issues, so Singularity images can be used on the cluster.
-Since a Singularity image can be built from a docker container, that should not be a severe limitation.
+Since a Singularity image can be built from a Docker container, that should not be a severe limitation.